JODY’S MOST UNFORGETTABLE MEN OF MOTOCROSS

-“Larry Brooks replaced Lance Moorewood as MXA’s chief test rider in the mid-80s and has been an MXA wrecking crew member ever since.
+“Larry Brooks replaced Lance Moorewood as MXA’s chief test rider in the mid-80s and has been an MXA wrecking crew member for 30 years.
 Larry’s best chance to win a 125 National came to nought when the top-end rod bearing on his CR125 exploded in the second moto while he was leading (and winning the overall).
 Larry felt bad, but he felt a lot worse when I showed him an article in MXA from the month before that said that Honda had recalled the stock 11-roller CR125 top-end bearing that was in his bike because they were blowing up.
 Larry went on to a long and successful career in racing before becoming a team manager and team owner.”

 “I knew Zap from when he was skipping classes to go to Saddleback and Indian Dunes to practice.
 Later, when he went to law school in NorCal, the MXA gang would take a spare bike with us to Mammoth, the Winter Series or the Trans-Cal in case he wanted to skip more classes to race.
 When he decided that he didn’t want to be a lawyer, I hired him to work at MXA.
 Of course, I told him that he had to cut back on the earrings, mohawks, piercings and tattoos.
 I think he got a couple more the next day to commemorate getting the job.”